 We will provide a cheese sandwich from our Food Service Department to those children who don’t have lunch or lunch money when parents are unable to bring them something.
 We like to promote responsibility among our students and have an expectation that each child take responsibility reminding parents to provide a sack lunch or putting money in their child's lunch account.

-UNDER NO CONDITION WILL MEDICATION BE GIVEN UT THE ABOVE GUIDELINES ARE FOLLOWED.
+UNDER NO CONDITION WILL MEDICATION BE GIVEN UNLESS THE ABOVE GUIDELINES ARE FOLLOWED.

 We place importance on all aspects of a child’s growth and development — emotional, behavioral and academic.
-At Marengo we have three (3) pillars for positive behavior: Be Safe, Be Responsible, and Be Respectful.
+At Marengo we have four (4) pillars for positive behavior: Respectful, Outstanding, Always Safe, and Responsible (ROAR).
 We emphasize the values of respect for the worth of the individual, integrity and diversity, as well as, the concept of making responsible and safe choices.
 Part of growing up is learning to make responsible, positive choices.
 Good behavior, following the rules and making responsible choices are important and are regularly acknowledged at Marengo.
 Understanding that no one makes the best choice all the time, we stress the importance of making better choices with each new experience.

 All adults on campus are here to guide students in following the rules and learning from previous situations and choices.
 Consequences, either natural or imposed, are an important part of learning to make appropriate choices.
 Although some actions, behaviors, or violations need the immediate attention of the principal, the teacher is usually the first person to deal with the child when there is a problem.
 The following procedures are usually taken by the teacher before a child is sent to the office: